EziOzoani/Simplified_Stock_Price_Simulation/README.md

 ## Visualisations

-The Ren Walk of the tesla price of the next 252 trading days based ont e random ganerated numbes in the number distribution
+The Ren Walk of the tesla price of the next 252 trading days based on the random generated number in a normal distribution

 ![Ren Walk Image](https://github.com/EziOzoani/Simplified_Stock_Price_Simulation/blob/master/Images/Single%20Ren.png)